 Hepatitis C is a blood-borne virus that infects the cells of the liver.
 Most cases occur in people who share needles or injecting equipment contaminated with traces of blood to inject 'street drugs'.
 Some people clear the infection naturally.
 Some people with persistent infection remain free of symptoms, although others have symptoms.
-Persistent infection can lead to 'scarring' of the liver (cirrhosis) and may lead to liver cancer.
-Treatment can clear the infection in over half of cases.
+Persistent hepatitis C infections can lead to 'scarring' of the liver (cirrhosis) and may lead to liver cancer.
+Treatment can clear the infection in around 9 out of 10 cases.

 What is hepatitis C?

 Hepatitis means inflammation of the liver.
 There are many causes of hepatitis, of which the hepatitis C virus is only one.
 Please read the separate leaflet called Hepatitis for more information about what the liver is, what it does, and the other causes of hepatitis.

 One virus that causes hepatitis is called the hepatitis C virus (HCV).
 This leaflet is only about hepatitis C. See separate leaflets called Hepatitis A and Hepatitis B, which are caused by different viruses.
 Hepatitis C is also sometimes called 'hep C'.

 Hepatitis C is a virus which is carried in the bloodstream to the liver.
 It can then affect and damage your liver.
 However, this virus can also affect other parts of the body, including the digestive system, the immune system and the brain.